State of Wisconsin

 26.5.2 Initial Premium

 There are no free premium months.
-Before eligibility confirmation, the member must pay applicable premiums for the initial benefit month and for any backdated months for which the member is eligible and requests coverage.
-If determining eligibility in the month after application, the premium for the second month also must be paid before confirming eligibility.
+Before enrolling in MAPP, the applicant must pay applicable premiums for the initial benefit month and for any requested backdated months for which they are eligible and are charged a premium.
+Premiums must be paid up to the current month, so if eligibility is not determined until the month after application, the premium for the current month also must be paid before they can be enrolled in MAPP.

 Example 5 Eric applies for MAPP on January 29, but his application is not processed until February 11.
-The IMincome maintenance agency determines that he owes a $50 premium per month.
-Before eligibility is approved (confirmed), Eric must pay a $50 premium for January and a $50 premium for February.
+Eric was determined eligible for MAPP effective January 1 with a monthly premium of $50.
+Eric must pay a $50 premium for January and a $50 premium for February to open for MAPP.

-It is possible that an applicant owes a premium for some but not all initial months at application.
-For example, they request backdated coverage, and their income was under 100% FPL during the backdated months, but their income is over 100% FPL in the application month, so no premium is required for the backdated months, but a premium is owed for application month.
+It is possible that an applicant owes a premium for some but not all initial months at application because premiums were suspended (before August 2024) or their income was lower.
+For example, if the applicant requests backdated coverage, and their monthly premium gross income was under 100% FPL during the backdated months, but their monthly premium gross income is over 100% FPL in the application month, no premium is required for the backdated months, however, a premium is owed for application month.
 The premium for the application month (or the next month if the application is being processed after the application month) must be paid before the individual can enroll in MAPP.
 If the premium is not paid, eligibility can be granted for any months a premium was not required but will be denied for months a premium was not paid.

-The Medicaid Purchase Plan Premium Information/Payment (F-00332) is sent to the member with the verification checklist (VCL) notifying them of the premium amount due and where to submit the premium payment (see Process Help, Section 25.1.6 Processing a MAPP Application Requiring a Premium).
+The Medicaid Purchase Plan Premium Information/Payment (F-00332) is sent to the member with the verification checklist (VCL) notifying them of the premium amount due and where to submit the premium payment (see Process Help, Section 25.3 MAPP Premium Processing for Applications and Renewals).

 26.5.3 Payment Information